Protect Your Loved Ones With A Wheaton Nursing Home Abuse Attorneys

 Types of Nursing Home Abuse or Neglect

-People over the age of 65 are statistically more likely to be abused due to their declining mental and physical health.
+Approximately 10% of people over the age of 60 are likely to be abused due to their declining mental and physical health.
 Elder abuse can take many forms.
 For example, yelling at, saying mean things to or scapegoating an older person is a form of mental abuse.
 Taking control of a senior citizen’s bank account for a caregiver’s personal use, as opposed to paying that person’s bills, is financial abuse.
 There are legal remedies that could require that caregiver to repay the money or relinquish control of those accounts.
 An older person could be subject to physical abuse or neglect as well, such as being hit, falling when it could have been avoided or lack of hygienic practices.

 Signs of Elder Abuse and Neglect

 One clue that an elderly person may be neglected or abused is a fear of standing up or getting out of bed.
 It may result from a fall that could cause serious injury include bone fractures and possibly death.
 While not all falls can be prevented, an elderly person who is not attended to properly by staff could be left to fend on his or her own unnecessarily.
 To figure out if a fall could have been prevented, look at how staff interacts with patients and whether rehabilitation and other wellness services are offered to residents.

 If a loved one all of a sudden stops taking joy in seeing her grandchildren or has cuts or scars on her body that weren’t there before she moved into a given facility, that could be a sure sign that she is being abused.
 If a grandfather has lost weight or isn’t eating as much as he did before, this could be a sign of mental or physical abuse.
 When a person is abused mentally, they may lose hope and start to think that there is no reason to enjoy or want to continue living.
 As these are all signs of a serious problem, it may be best to remove your loved one from such a facility as soon as possible.